Arnold-n/P1P2MQTT/README.md

 **Which settings can be tuned in the Monitor?**

 Please see the comments in the P1P2Monitor.ino file.
-If RAWMONITOR is defined, bytes are simply copied 1-by-1 from the P1/P2 bus to the USB serial port.
+If RAWMONITOR is defined, bytes are simply copied 1-by-1 from the P1/P2 bus to the USB serial port and vice-versa.
 If RAWMONITOR is not defined, bytes are translated into human-readable ASCII hex.
-If a parity error is detected, the received byte is prefixed with the string "-PE:".
-After a pause of MINDELTA milliseconds in time between bytes, a new line is started to signal the start of a packet (unless the first byte after a pause results in a parity error, in which case the pause time field is overwritten to signal the parity error).
-If PRINTDELTA is defined, the time in milliseconds between the current and previous byte is shown before the packet (but if the break is longer than 255ms, it will be reported as 255ms).
-If CRC_GEN is CRC_FEED are defined, a CRC check is performed and an error message is printed if the CRC byte does not match its packet.
+If DEBUG_HARDWARE is defined, a stand-alone self-test is performed by writing simple packets.
+If PRINTERRORS is defined, errors will be identified in the output: if a parity error is detected, the received byte is prefixed with the string "-PE:".
+After any pause in data received, a new line is started to signal the start of a packet (unless the first byte after a pause results in an error, in which case the pause time field is overwritten to signal the parity error).
+If PRINTDELTA is defined, the time in milliseconds between the current and previous byte is shown before the packet (but if the break is longer than 250ms, it will be reported as 250ms).
+If CRC_GEN and CRC_FEED are defined, a CRC check is performed and an error message is printed if the CRC byte does not match its packet.

 **Which files are included?**